Understanding the stages of Typhoid Fever

-Typhoid fever is a bacterial infection caused by the Salmonella typhi bacteria.
-Infected candidates suffer from persistent high fever, fatigue, abdominal pain, and sometimes a rash.
-In most cases, people come in contact with this bacteria through food or water.
-Often, the areas where they spend their days are responsible for this illness.
+Typhoid fever is a bacterial infection caused by the Salmonella Typhi bacteria.
+Infected individuals suffer from persistent high fever, fatigue, abdominal pain, and sometimes a rash.
+In most cases, people come in contact with this bacterium through food or water.
+If left untreated, typhoid fever can lead to severe medical complications including intestinal bleeding which can be life-threatening.

 However, it can cause severe complications if left untreated for a long time.
 Therefore, understanding its stages, how it is diagnosed, and the available treatment options is helpful.